 Your level of impairment – or disability – can change.
 The threshold is typically 35 percent.
 If your impairment is calculated at less than 35 percent, then you’ll qualify for partial disability.
 If it exceeds 35 percent, as established by the American Medical Association, then you may qualify for total disability benefits.

 Wage loss benefits typically continue until you’ve maxed out the recovery period or you’re able to return to work at the same earning capacity before you got hurt.
+There are some workers’ comp exemptions too.

 Occupational Disease Benefits